arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 ## 9. Negative emotions

 Mandatory PR reviews can induce way more negative emotions than needed.
-Let's say someone nitpicks on a PR because he has to point out something.
+Let's say someone nitpicks on a PR because they had to point out something.
 The original author takes it personally. **We all have limited emotional budgets** — it's better not to waste it on avoidable stuff.
 In rare cases it can lead to absurd behaviors, e.g. developers making arrangements behind the scenes: _I'll approve your PR, and you'll approve mine_.

 ## 10. How do you switch to branches with migrations